alirezanet/Gridify/docs/pages/index.md

   - title: Exceptional Performance
     details: Gridify has been designed with performance as a top priority and can outperform other dynamic LINQ libraries.
   - title: Compatibility
     details: Gridify can be seamlessly integrated into any .NET Core or .NET Framework project, ensuring high compatibility.
 It can also be used alongside Entity Framework and other ORMs.
-Gridify.

 ---